Go North West: History

 Go North West commenced operations on 2 June 2019 following the Go-Ahead Group's purchase of First Greater Manchester's Queens Road depot with 163 vehicles.

 In December 2022, the Greater Manchester Combined Authority announced that Go North West had won the first round of franchising to run the first Bee Network bus services in the metropolitan boroughs of Bolton and Wigan from September 2023, displacing the operations of Diamond North West and Stagecoach Manchester in both boroughs.
-Go North West took delivery of 50 Bee Network branded Alexander Dennis Enviro400EV battery electric buses, the first new buses purchased for the franchised network, for use on these services.
+Go North West took delivery of 50 Bee Network branded BYD Alexander Dennis Enviro400EV battery electric buses, the first new buses purchased for the franchised network, for use on these services.

+Go North West expanded further into the North West of England with the awarding in January 2026 of a tender by the Liverpool City Region Combined Authority to run franchised Metro 'Category 1' bus services in the Metropolitan Borough of Wirral.
+The contract, which will commence in October 2026, will see Go North West enter Merseyside with a fleet of 117 buses on 45 routes in the Wirral, taking over the operations of Arriva Merseyside and Stagecoach Merseyside and South Lancashire within the borough.

+Go North West are to expand further within Greater Manchester from March 2027 with the awarding of five small Bee Network bus contracts in Bolton and Leigh, originally operated by Diamond North West, in the first round of Bee Network contract retendering.
+The contracts, bringing 60 buses and 38 routes to the operator, will see Go North West open a new depot in Leigh to operate 18 of these routes in the town.

 Services

 Go North West largely serves suburban areas in Salford, Bury, Bolton, Tameside and Wigan.

 Prior to the rollout of the Bee Network brand, certain routes were given branding by the company.
 The 52 and the 53, the latter being Manchester's oldest unchanged bus route, was branded with an orange livery as the 'Manchester's Orbits', while the 135 route received a similar green livery, both based on the standard fleet livery.
 In 2021, the CrossCity brand was launched on the 41 service serving Sale and Middleton via the city centre.
 As of 2024, the 41, 52, 53 and 135 are no longer operated by Go North West following the Queen's Road depot being taken over by Stagecoach Manchester as part of Tranche 2 of Bee Network bus franchising.